launchbadge/sqlx/sqlx-cli/README.md

 ### Enable building in "offline mode" with `query!()`

-There are 3 steps to building with "offline mode":
+There are 2 steps to building with "offline mode":

-1. Enable the SQLx's Cargo feature `offline`
-    - E.g. in your `Cargo.toml`, `sqlx = { features = [ "offline", ... ] }`
-2. Save query metadata for offline usage
+1. Save query metadata for offline usage
     - `cargo sqlx prepare`
-3. Build
+2. Build

 Note: Saving query metadata must be run as `cargo sqlx`.